Honoring Navy SEAL Veteran Ryan Job

 As a Navy SEAL Team 3 operator and then as a veteran, Job never asked for recognition or praise from his fellow Americans.
 Yet those who had the privilege of knowing Job couldn’t help but walk away from any interaction with him without being inspired by his optimism, his determination, his unstoppable drive, and his unwavering commitment and dedication to family and country.

 Job set an example that we should all try to follow.
-Modest, hard working and blessed with an indomitable spirit, Job embodied all of the best qualities of America’s service members.
+Modest, hard working and blessed with an indomitable spirit, Job embodied all of the best qualities of America's service members.
+Take our quick values assessment quiz to discover personalized ways to honor and carry forward these essential military virtues.

 TRX CEO and founder Randy Hetrick, a former Navy SEAL, had the privilege of working with Job after his injuries.
 Hetrick developed a TRX Suspension Training program to help Job recapture the physical fitness he lost while recovering.